Trade Forex Trading

 Stop Loss Summary: Points To Remember When Putting Stop Loss Orders

-A few pips below the ssupport or above resistance regions is the best place to set these stop loss orders.
+A few pips(points) below the support or above the resistance regions is the best place to set these stop loss orders.

 If you are going long (buying a currency pair), just look for a nearby support level which is below your entry point & set this stop loss order about 10 pips to 20 pips below that support level.
-The example below show the support level where a trader can set up their stops just below the support level on a chart.
+The illustration revealed below show the support level where a trader can set up their stops just below the support level on a chart.

 Support Level for Putting Stop Loss Level for Buy Trade